cjtu/spirl/course/2020/week01/README.md

 **(15 minutes)** Live demo

-Part 1: Command line
+Step through how to contribute to a GitHub repository in two ways!
+First:

-- Find the 2020 class folder on the repo
+- Find the 2020 class folder on the repo (if you're reading this, you found it!)
 - Fork the repo

+Method 1: Command line

+First we set up the textbook locally (see instructions in [CONTRIBUTING.md](https://github.com/cjtu/spirl/blob/master/CONTRIBUTING.md))

+- Clone the repo
+- Create conda env
+- Activate conda env
+- Build the textbook locally
+- Check out the local textbook in browser

+Now we make our first contribution:

 - Make a branch
-- Clone it
-- Add a file
+- Add a file to the `spirl/course/2020/week01` folder called `myinitials.md`
-- Build & activate conda env
-- Build the text
-- Check changes in browser
 - Commit file
-- Push change
+- Push change to GitHub
-- Make pull request
+- Make pull request on the main repository on GitHub

 Part 2: GitHub Desktop